varnish/Varnish-Book/varnish_book.rst

       Forcing cache misses do not evict old content.
       This means that causes Varnish to have multiple copies of the content in cache.
-      The newest copy is always used.
+      In such cases, the newest copy is always used.
-      If you cache your content for a long period of time, the memory usage will increase gradually.
+      Keep in mind that duplicated objects will stay as long as their time-to-live is positive.

 Hashtwo (Varnish Software Implementation of Surrogate Keys)
 -----------------------------------------------------------